ckaestne/seaibib/README.md

 > Very short paper showing with an illustrative experiment the importance of learning the right structure for a task, rather than surface learning.
 Very explicit about how the right linguistic structure (and nothing else) is needed to generalize beyond the training distribution (“linguistic generalization”).

+Von Rueden, Laura, Sebastian Mayer, Jochen Garcke, Christian Bauckhage, and Jannis Schuecker. "[Informed machine learning–towards a taxonomy of explicit integration of knowledge into machine learning](https://arxiv.org/abs/1903.12394v1)." *Learning* 18 (2019): 19-20.

+> Very high level survey of different approaches to use domain knowledge *in addition* to data during training in machine learning.
+Provides a good overview and classification of different approaches.
+Domain knowledge can have many forms such as rules and constraints, some might correspond to invariants and capabilities.
+This has potential implications for robustness, fairness, capabilities, and safety.
+(Not quite sure where to categorize this – it is not about quality assurance, but kind of the inverse of capability testing, by encoding the domain knowledge directly during training rather than testing it after the fact)

 ### 2.4.
 Model Invariants

 Segura, Sergio, Gordon Fraser, Ana B. Sanchez, and Antonio Ruiz-Cortés. "[A survey on metamorphic testing](https://core.ac.uk/download/pdf/74235918.pdf)."
 IEEE Transactions on software engineering 42, no. 9 (2016): 805-824.